Hard commits, soft commits and transaction logs

 This is the Near Real Time (NRT) case, and is really the trickiest of the lot.
 This one will require experimentation, but here’s where I’d start

 - Set your soft commit interval to as long as you can stand.
+Here I assume “as long as you can stand” is measured in a few minutes.
 Don’t listen to your product manager who says “we need no more than 1 second latency”.
 Really.
 Push back hard and see if the user is best served or will even notice.
 Soft commits and NRT are pretty amazing, but they’re not free.

 - Set your hard commit interval to 15 seconds.